FAQs

 • Do I need to clean my mesh winter cover?

-• How do I care for and store my robot cleaner?
+• How do I care for and store my robotic cleaner?

 • Why do I need to shock my swimming pool?